zozores/hugo-moddedbear/README.md

   - Add a link on your frontmatter to somewhere where people can leave a public comment, like a Mastodon or other social media post
 - Anchor links on headings in posts
 - RSS feeds for each tag (these were already being generated but are now linked to when filtering by tag)
+- Custom home footer
+  - Useful for webrings or similar

 ### Changes
 - Tweaked generated social card colors